rubynetti/ror-docker-templates/basic/README.md

 ```YAML
 version: '3'
 ```
-Declare a volume for the gem bundle
+Set a volume for the gem bundle
 ```YAML
 volumes:
   app_bundle: